devmamunur/Advanced-JavaScript-Guide/README.md

 1. What is the DOM, and how do you manipulate it using JavaScript?
 2. Explain the concept of event delegation.
 3. What is a callback function, and why is it used in JavaScript?
-4. What is the difference between "null" and "undefined" in JavaScript?
-5. Describe the purpose of "this" in JavaScript and how it is determined.
+4. Describe the purpose of "this" in JavaScript and how it is determined.
-6. How does prototypal inheritance work in JavaScript?
+5. How does prototypal inheritance work in JavaScript?
-7. What are promises in JavaScript, and how do they work?
+6. What are promises in JavaScript, and how do they work?
-8. Explain what "async/await" is and how it works.
+7. Explain what "async/await" is and how it works.
-9. How can you handle errors in JavaScript?
+8. How can you handle errors in JavaScript?
-10. What is the difference between "let," "const," and "var" when declaring variables.
+9. What is the difference between "let," "const," and "var" when declaring variables.
+10. What is the event loop in JavaScript, and how does it work?
+11. Explain the differences between "setTimeout" and "setInterval."
+12. How does the module system work in JavaScript (e.g., CommonJS, ES6 modules)?
+13. What is the difference between "map," "filter," and "reduce" in JavaScript?
+14. Explain the concept of "closures."
+15. What is memoization in JavaScript?
+16. How does the "spread" operator work in JavaScript?
+17. What are generators and how do they work?
+18. Describe the concept of functional programming in JavaScript.
+19. How can you avoid callback hell (Pyramid of Doom) in JavaScript?

 ## Advanced JavaScript

-1. What is the event loop in JavaScript, and how does it work?
-2. Explain the differences between "setTimeout" and "setInterval."
-3. How does the module system work in JavaScript (e.g., CommonJS, ES6 modules)?
-4. What is the difference between "map," "filter," and "reduce" in JavaScript?
-5. Explain the concept of "closures."
-6. What is memoization in JavaScript?
-7. How does the "spread" operator work in JavaScript?
-8. What are generators and how do they work?
-9. Describe the concept of functional programming in JavaScript.
-10. How can you avoid callback hell (Pyramid of Doom) in JavaScript?

-## DOM and Web API

-1. How do you create an element in the DOM using JavaScript?
-2. Explain the difference between "clientHeight," "offsetHeight," and "scrollHeight."
-3. How do you add an event listener to an element in the DOM?
-4. What is the purpose of the XMLHttpRequest object in JavaScript?
-5. How can you make an HTTP request in JavaScript using the Fetch API?
-6. What is CORS, and how do you handle it in JavaScript?
-7. Explain the difference between the "localStorage" and "sessionStorage" objects.
-8. How do you manipulate CSS properties in JavaScript?
-9. What is the "Event" object in JavaScript, and how is it used?
-10. Describe the difference between "target" and "currentTarget" in event handling.

-## ES6 and Modern JavaScript

-1. What are arrow functions in ES6, and how do they differ from regular functions?
-2. Explain the concept of template literals in ES6.
-3. What are destructuring assignments in ES6?
-4. How does the "class" keyword work in ES6 for object-oriented programming?
-5. What are "promises" in ES6, and how do they differ from callbacks?
-6. Explain the use of the "async/await" feature in ES6.
-7. What is the purpose of the "let" and "const" keywords in ES6?
-8. How can you import and export modules in ES6?
-9. Describe the "Map" and "Set" data structures in ES6.
-10. What is the "spread" operator in ES6, and how does it work.

-## Testing and Debugging

-1. What are unit tests, and how can you write them in JavaScript?
-2. Explain the purpose of a test runner in JavaScript testing.
-3. How can you use the "debugger" statement in JavaScript for debugging?
-4. Describe the concept of "console.log" and its usage in debugging.
-5. What is a breakpoint, and how do you set one in a browser's developer tools?
-6. How can you handle runtime errors in JavaScript code?
-7. Explain the purpose of "try-catch" blocks in error handling.
-8. What is linting in JavaScript, and why is it important?
-9. How do you use the "console.assert" method for debugging?
-10. What is a stack trace, and how can it help in debugging JavaScript code.

-## Advanced Topics in JavaScript

 1. Describe the concept of memoization in JavaScript.
 2. What is functional programming, and how can it be applied in JavaScript?